ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/signals/uz_signals_wrap_to.rst

 Use-case
 ========

-This function can be used to limit angles to :math:`[0, 2\pi]`.
+This function limits values (e.g., angles) to :math:`[0, 2\pi]`.
-The main intentended usa-case is for the electric rotor angle of a machine, which is usually a mechanic angle multiplied with the polepairs.
+The intended use case is for the electric rotor angle of a machine, which is usually a mechanic angle multiplied by the pole pairs.
-For higher polepair numbered maschines, the resulting angle can reach high values which might be unintuitive to understand or showcase in plots.

 .. figure:: angle_wrap.svg